Notify me

 That is followed by a detailed look at how microbrands use their logos to convey their own meaning, and how that fits with the creative freedoms and innovations that being a microbrand facilitates.

-Finally I let you in on the secrets of our own logo design for UnconstrainedTime.
+Finally I let you in on the secrets of my own logo design for this UnconstrainedTime watch brand with a detailed case-study of how it evolved through more than one version.

 Secrets of effective watch logo design.